ReifyAB/reify.se/_posts/programming/2014-10-11-the-way-i-understand-types.md

 If a unification fails, we get an error.
 By verifying a program with a type checker, we can get rid of all the type errors involving all the types that are expressible and used in our program.
+This could be for instance that no matter what, we only fetch the first element on non-empty lists, or that we always add vectors of the same length.
+Types can express arbitrary invariances, as long as the language can express them and the compiler can prove their veracity.

-To be noted, using dynamic dispatch does not preclude having a type checkers.
-By having proper annotations, we can still reflect on the invariances of our program, even if that knowledge is not used at runtime.
+To be noted, using dynamic dispatch does not preclude having a type checker.
+By having proper annotations, we can still reflect on the invariances of our program, even if that knowledge is not necessarily used at runtime (see Gradual Typing, as with Clojure's core.typed).

-Not all types are easily expressible and easy to reason about.
-And proving that certain variables have a given type can be computationally very expensive, if possible at all.
+Not all types are easily expressible and/or easy to reason about.
+And proving that certain invariances are held can be computationally very expensive, if possible at all.
 But the more is expressed in the type system, the less can go wrong at runtime.